bclover/real-world-functional-programming-book/part4/styles_of_curry.md

 curry(loadWebsite).length // 0
 ```

+### Ramda

 Ramda will report the length of the original function which is helpful if you intend to use this function in frameworks who care about function arity or you're not sure how many parameters a function requires.
 Sometimes you'll call a function and you'll be confused why you're getting a function back instead a `Promise` or some other expected value, so checking the function length can help, at least with Ramda.
-It supports function calling in curried style `(a)(b)` or imperative style `(a, b)`:
+It supports function calling in curried style `(a)(b)`, imperative style `(a, b)`, and mixed `(a, b)(c)`:

 ```javascript
 const { curry } = require('ramda')